UNLV lawyer pursues immigrant separated from child through ICE maze

 Representing undocumented immigrants caught up in President Donald Trump’s “zero tolerance” policy can present many unexpected challenges, including finding your client within the sprawling U.S. Immigration Customs and Enforcement detention system.

-Which explains why UNLV immigration attorney Laura Barrera found herself bouncing down a rural Texas highway on Thursday, trying to find out what had become of the man who had called her more than a week earlier from ICE’s Henderson Detention Center seeking help reuniting with his 5-year-old daughter, who was being held separately by ICE.
+Which explains why UNLV immigration attorney Laura Barrera found herself bouncing down a rural Texas highway on Thursday, trying to find out what had become of the man who had called her about two months earlier from ICE’s Henderson Detention Center seeking help reuniting with his 5-year-old daughter, who was being held separately by ICE.

 Barrera’s client is one of at least two adult immigrants confirmed to have been detained in Henderson after being separated from their children at the border as part of the Trump administration’s latest border crackdown, which is aimed at deterring immigrants from entering the country illegally.
 In response, a federal district judge in San Diego ordered the administration to abandon the family-separation policy and gave it until Thursday to reunite the more than 2,500 families that already had been divided.